Sixty-miler: Off-course and aground

 The Woniora—an 'auxiliary steamer' with three masts for sails—found itself aground on south-facing Bondi Beach on the night of 8 June 1880.
 After jettisoning 100-tons of coal, she was towed off and was able to continue to port.
-Later in 1880, the Merksworth, outbound from Sydney, kept too close to the tip of South Head and struck the South Reef, a shelf of submerged rocks near the Hornby Light.
+Later in 1880, Merksworth, outbound from Sydney, kept too close to the tip of South Head and struck the South Reef, a shelf of submerged rocks near the Hornby Light.
 Taking water, she was beached at Watsons Bay.

-In 1882, the Llewellyn, an 'auxiliary steamer' was on her way to Wollongong from Sydney but—unknowingly—steaming too close to the coast, when it struck the reef at Bellambi.
+In 1882, Llewellyn, an 'auxiliary steamer' was on her way to Wollongong from Sydney but—unknowingly—steaming too close to the coast, when it struck the reef at Bellambi.
 Her crew and the three passengers were saved but the vessel broke up and was a total loss.

 The first sixty-miler called Duckenfield was en route from Newcastle to Sydney and steaming too close to the coast, when it struck Long Reef in 1889 and sank.
-In 1913, the Euroka, a small iron paddle steamer carrying coal from Lake Macquarie to Sydney, having been abandoned by her crew, washed up on Long Reef and was wrecked.
+In 1913, Euroka, a small iron paddle steamer carrying coal from Lake Macquarie to Sydney, having been abandoned by her crew, washed up on Long Reef and was wrecked.

-In perfect weather, the Hilda went onto the rocks near the southern side of the entrance to Botany Bay on 19 July 1893.
+In perfect weather, Hilda went onto the rocks near the southern side of the entrance to Botany Bay on 19 July 1893.
 Her captain had left the helm in the hands of a seaman and gone below around 1 a.m., when the ship passed Cronulla.
 By the time that the captain returned, the ship was close to striking the rocks at the base of a sandstone cliff and he ordered her engines to be reversed.
-The Hilda struck the rocks but, under reverse power, came off the rocks almost immediately.
+Hilda struck the rocks but, under reverse power, came off the rocks almost immediately.
 She had been damaged and sank within two minutes after her crew abandoned the ship.
 The crew rowed to safety in Botany Bay and then walked to Sydney.